 Well, consider the long-term effects that this may have just for your child’s eyes if they start their extensive screen use as early as 8, 9, or 10.
 Over the years, the so-called “blue light” (the thing that we recognize as a device being “backlit”) that causes your eye strain is being shown to damage retinal cells.
 This light penetrates further into the eye than ultraviolet light, damaging the retina by exposing it to a greater spike in intensity.

-While there are times that this light actually poses positive effects such as alertness, some long-term side effects may include earlier rates of cataracts and age-related macular degeneration.
 Beyond the eye, blue light has also been known to disrupt sleep patterns by suppressing the natural release of melatonin.
-As we all know, sleep deprivation can influence a child’s mood, attentiveness during learning and other activities, and have an overall negative effect on well-being.
+As we all know, sleep deprivation can influence a child’s mood, affect their attentiveness during learning and other activities, and have an overall negative effect on well-being.

 Additionally, children may be using computer workstations that are set up for adults, which can be uncomfortable and contribute to eye strain and tech neck symptoms.